Andrew-S-Rosen/QMOF/data_sources.md

 Since v8 of the QMOF Database, some MOFs were taken directly from the 2019 CoRE MOF Database uploaded on [Zenodo](https://doi.org/10.5281/zenodo.3677685
 ).
 In these cases, only the free solvent removed structures were adopted.
 A curated list of CoRE MOFs was taken from [Kancharlapalli et al.](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c01229) to reduce the likelihood of obtaining erroneous crystal structures.

 All materials taken directly from the CoRE MOF Database have `core_` at the start of their name.
 The `source` flag is set to `'CoRE'`.
-Note that there are many materials in the CoRE MOF Database that were instead downloaded directly from the CSD (as described above).
+Note that there are many materials in the CoRE MOF Database that were instead downloaded directly from the CSD (as described above) and therefore may have the `source` flag set to `'CSD'`.

 ### Pyrene MOFs
 A few pyrene-containing MOFs were taken from [prior work](https://pubs.rsc.org/en/content/articlehtml/2021/cs/d0cs00424c) using the data uploaded to the [Materials Cloud](https://doi.org/10.24435/materialscloud:z5-ct).